Mlevngr/Mlevngr.github.io/_pages/about.md

 -  **Digital Design Intern**

 	- Define a custom digital communication protocol between two ICs
-	- Develop and verify an IP module implementing the new communication protocol
+	- Develop and verify an IP module implementing the new communication protocol using SystemVerilog
 	- Build a prototype demonstrator with FPGA(s)

 ## 2023.11 - 2024.06, Linear Capital, China(remote)
-- **Oversea Intern**
+- **Oversea VC Intern**

 	During my internship at Linear Capital, my responsibilities included:
 	- Mapping overseas talent in the academic and industrial sectors, providing vital insights for project recruitment and business collaborations.